Welcome to the Cityparents Mentoring Programme!

-The Scheme is free to mentors.
+The Annual Matching Scheme is free to mentors.
 Each mentee is asked to pay a £100 administration fee on being matched which will be partly refunded if they and their mentor decide not to proceed following the initial introduction.
 Please note: Event/Webinar Passes and Corporate Access Event/Webinar Passes do NOT cover the cost of this administration fee.

 Our Mentoring Surgeries – over lunchtime and via conference call – provide an opportunity for small groups of participants to seek assistance and personalised input from the Programme Director, alongside other guest participants and speakers, on ‘good mentoring conversations and techniques’.
 They are an invaluable way for both mentors and mentees to maximize the mutual benefit of the relationship and receive support where needed.

 Sarah is an Executive Coach and Facilitator, accredited by the Association for Coaching (AC), working across industries with individuals and teams and specialising in leadership development, career transition and women returners.
 Her 20 year background in independent consultancy, business development and training have provided her with a strong insight into the challenges, opportunities and requirements faced by organisations, as well as how executive coaching can effectively help individuals and teams to develop, grow and meet these needs.
 After gaining her coaching accreditation, Sarah established SLT Executive Coaching to provide people facing career ‘pressure points’ with a positive and collaborative space to be heard, reflect and to devise strategies to manage transition points of their careers.
 In particular, she is a strong advocate for supporting women through career transition points, as well as for helping organisations retain their female talent pool and work towards closing the gender pay gap.